Reports to: Employment Program Coordinator

 - Works with clients to remove any barriers to employment and realize the goal of family self-sufficiency.

-- Identifies job opportunities suitable for clients as recommended by the Employment Program Coordinator, assists in filling out applications, sets up interviews with potential employers, accompanies clients to interviews, follows up with employers until decisions are made.
+- Identifies job opportunities suitable for clients as recommended by the Employment Program Coordinator, assists in filling out applications, sets up interviews with potential employers, accompanies clients to interviews and provides transportation, follows up with employers until decisions are made.
 Negotiates job advancements when warranted.

 - Provides employment-related translation and interpretation for clients with limited English proficiency.